All Products

 4. Add or remove playback sources.

 List playback supports two source types: VidSts and UrlSource.
-A URL is the playback address of a video.
-A VID is the audio-video ID (VideoId) of a video-on-demand asset.
+Url is the playback URL.
+Vid is the audio/video ID (VideoId) for on-demand videos.

 • UrlSource: A playback URL from ApsaraVideo VOD or a third-party service.

-• Vid: Audio/video ID.
-You can obtain this ID from the console (path: Media Asset Library > Audio/Video) or through a server-side API (Search for Media Information) after the upload is complete.
+• Vid: The ID of the audio or video file.
+You can obtain this ID from the console (path: Media Library > Audio/Video) or by calling a server-side API (Search media information) after the file is uploaded.

 // Add a VidSts source.